hitmorecode/social_proof_section_master/README.md

 - [Colt Steele - Flexbox tutorial](https://www.youtube.com/watch?v=qZv-rNx0jEA) - This video helped me understand flexbox.
 If you are struggling with flexbox like I did, I recommend this video.
 - [codeSTACKr - Learn CSS Grid in 20 Minutes](https://www.youtube.com/watch?v=0-DY8J_skZ0) - This is a great video tutorial on how CSS grid works and how to use it.

--[Wes Bos - CSS Grid Course](https://www.youtube.com/watch?v=T-slCsOrLcc) - This is a series of CSS grid tutorials.
+- [Wes Bos - CSS Grid Course](https://www.youtube.com/watch?v=T-slCsOrLcc) - This is a series of CSS grid tutorials.
 It's devided in 25 parts.
 For those who really want to learn CSS grid, I recommend these series.

 ## Author